mntnorv/schedule-metro/README.md

 Build
 -----

-**This is a development version, which may or may not build and/or work.**
+**This is a development version, which may or may not compile and/or work.**

 Built using Visual Studio 2012 Professional with NuGet package manager extension.
 Not tested on other configurations.